BankiRamesh/Socgen_Level1_Test/README.md

 Steps for run the project:

-we should connect the our own network(i used my own mongoDB drivers , so it may be not connect throw office network)
+we should connect the our own network(i used my own mongoDB drivers , so it may be not connect through office network)

 git clone